Bridgerland Technical College

 On April 27, 2012, the White House issued Executive Order 13607, which created the Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members.
 These principles apply to all post-secondary schools that receive funding from federal military and veterans educational benefits programs.
 They strengthen consumer protections for students who receive these benefits and provide access to information to help them make informed choices about their college education.

-The best and most valuable information for our veterans and other eligible persons is available in consumer friendly, easy to understand documents and format on our college's VA Education Benefits web page https://btech.edu/students/financial-aid/va-benefits/.
-The VA Certifying Official in the colleges Financial Aid Office serves as the point-of-contact for service members, veterans, and family members seeking information about available academic and financial advising, student support services, and to answer any questions about using education benefits at Bridgerland Technical College.
+The best and most valuable information for veterans and other eligible persons is available in consumer friendly, easy to understand documents and format on the college's VA Education Benefits web page https://btech.edu/students/financial-aid/va-benefits/.
+The VA Certifying Official in the college's Financial Aid Office serves as the point-of-contact for service members, veterans, and family members seeking information about available academic and financial advising, student support services, and to answer any questions about using education benefits at the college.

-The College commits to providing the opportunities to pursue a high-quality education and gain the skills and training needed to fill the jobs of tomorrow.
-The College commits to making these principles available to all students.
+BTECH commits to providing the opportunities to pursue a high-quality education and gain the skills and training needed to fill the jobs of tomorrow.
+The college commits to making these principles available to all students.
 The following information is provided to fulfill key requirements of this order:

-(1) A standardized cost form: The College Financing Plan, formerly known as the Shopping Sheet, is an easy to use consumer tool that the College provides to make students aware of their financial cost to attend school.
-This form may be found here https://btech.edu/students/financial-aid/va-benefits/ and here https://btech.edu/students/financial-aid/pell-grants/
+(1) A standardized cost form: The Shopping Sheet, also known as the College Financing Plan/Shopping Sheet, is an easy to use consumer tool provided to make students aware of their financial cost to attend school.
+This form is available on both the college's Pell Grant and VA Education Benefits information web pages.

 (4) State authorization: Utah Code §53B-2a-101-114 comprises legislation specific to the governance and operation of the college.